-We generated net losses of \$20.7 million, \$24.5 million and \$16.7 million for the years ended December 31, 2021, 2020 and 2019, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$152.1 million.
+We generated net losses in each year since our inception, including net losses of \$50.2 million, \$20.7 million and \$24.5 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$202.3 million.
 While we have experienced significant revenue growth in recent periods, we are not certain whether or when we will obtain a high enough volume of sales to sustain or increase our growth or achieve or maintain profitability in the future.
 We also expect our costs and expenses to increase in future periods, which could negatively affect our future results of operations if our revenue does not increase.
 In particular, we intend to continue to expend significant funds to further develop our platform, including by introducing new products and functionality, and to expand our inside and field sales teams and customer success team to drive new customer adoption, expand use cases and integrations, and support international expansion.
 We will also face increased compliance costs associated with growth, the expansion of our customer base, and being a public company.
 Our efforts to grow our business may be costlier than we expect, or the rate of our growth in revenue may be slower than we expect, and we may not be able to increase our revenue enough to offset our increased operating expenses.
 We may incur significant losses in the future for a number of reasons, including the other risks described herein, and unforeseen expenses, difficulties, complications or delays, and other unknown events.
 If we are unable to achieve and sustain profitability, the value of our business and Class A common stock may significantly decrease.

-We have a limited operating history, which makes it difficult to forecast our future results of operations.
+We have a limited operating history at our current scale, which makes it difficult to forecast our future results of operations.

-We were founded in June 2010.
-As a result of our limited operating history and the introduction of several new products in recent years, our ability to accurately forecast our future results of operations is limited and subject to a number of uncertainties, including our ability to plan for and model future growth.
+As a result of our limited operating history at our current scale and the introduction of several new products in recent years, our ability to accurately forecast our future results of operations is limited and subject to a number of uncertainties, including our ability to plan for and model future growth.
 Our historical revenue growth should not be considered indicative of our future performance.
 Further, in future periods, our revenue growth could slow or our revenue could decline for a number of reasons, including slowing demand for our products, increasing competition, changes to technology, a decrease in the growth of our overall market, or our failure, for any reason, to continue to take advantage of growth opportunities.
 We have also encountered, and will continue to encounter, risks and uncertainties frequently experienced by growing companies in rapidly changing industries, such as the risks and uncertainties described herein.
 If our assumptions regarding these risks and uncertainties and our future revenue growth are incorrect or change, or if we do not address these risks successfully, our operating and financial results could differ materially from our expectations, and our business could suffer.